-After you’ve drained out the excess water from your system, it’s time to bypass your water heater.
-It is likely that your RV already has a built-in water heater bypass kit.
+It’s pretty likely that your RV already has a built-in water heater bypass kit.
+If it doesn’t, however, you can purchase a bypass kit.
 This is an important step on the checklist.
 If you don’t bypass the water heater, all the antifreeze you put into your system will go into your water heater tank before it fills your water lines, and you will end up wasting a lot of antifreeze (not to mention money)!

-Next, flush your toilet until pink antifreeze appears in the bowl and pour a small amount of antifreeze down each drain in your RV.
-Additionally, fill your toilet bowl with antifreeze and flush it.
-This will keep any residual water from freezing in your holding tank.
+Flush your toilet until pink antifreeze appears in the bowl and pour a small amount of antifreeze down each drain in your RV.
+You can also fill your toilet bowl with antifreeze and flush it.
+This will keep any residual water from freezing in your holding tank!

-Finally, close all your faucets and valves.
-Also, if your RV’s water heater has an electric water heater element, make sure this is turned off for the winter.
-Since every RV is different, it is important to consult your manual for specific winterizing guidelines concerning your particular unit.
+If your RV’s water heater has an electric water heater element, make sure this is turned off for the winter.
+Since every RV is different, it’s crucial to consult your manual for specific winterizing guidelines for your particular unit.

+That’s it!
 You’ve successfully winterized your RV!
-The work you put in now will save you time and money in the future, and your RV will thank you next summer!
+The work you put in now will save you time and money in the future, and your RV will definitely thank you next summer!

 Deep Clean Your Tank Before Winterizing

-In addition to taking the above steps, treating your RV twice a year with Unique Tank Cleaner will keep your RV’s waste management system running smoothly for many years to come.
-By helping to prevent and/or remove pyramid clogs and other backups, Tank Cleaner is the easy solution to solving all the issues that can come from RVing during those warm summer months.
 The Biannual Tank Maintenance Pack from Unique contains all the products you’ll need to treat your system at the beginning and end of the camping season.
 Tank Cleaner is a safe and effective product that contains specially selected strains of bacteria.
-These bacteria are especially powerful eaters, which means that they’ll easily break down the waste in your holding tank and remove any residue and buildup.
+These bacteria are particularly ravenous eaters, which just means that they’ll easily digest the waste in your holding tank, removing any residue and buildup and eliminating odors!

-You should do a deep clean with Tank Cleaner BEFORE you winterize your RV.
+You should perform a deep clean with Tank Cleaner before you winterize your RV.
 When biannually treating your RV with Tank Cleaner, follow these guidelines: